ThobyV/Hyperapp-shopping-cart-demo/README.md

 # HyperShop

-> Simple shopping Cart Demo SPA built using Hyperapp/Hyperapp Router
+> Simple movie-based shopping Cart Demo SPA built using Hyperapp/Hyperapp Router/Hyperapp Transitions

 I had worked on this to learn the basics of ```hyperapp``` and it's awesome state management/virtual DOM rendering and Component routing features.
 It's a repo meant for an introductory tutorial on hyperapp js.